 Long-term Care Quality

-We also gave this facility a favorable grade in long-term care.
-This facility received a B+ in this category, which turns out to be one of our better grades.
-Long-term care grades in this range generally require both around the clock care from nurses and aids, as well as quality routine healthcare services.
-After assessing the volume of care provided by aids and other staff, we then looked at the facility's vaccination record.
-This facility vaccinated 92.51337 percent of its patients for pneumonia, which happens to be slightly less than we expected but still a reasonably acceptable figure.
-Finally, this nursing home was able to limit hospitalizations.
-Indeed, it had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.
+This nursing home also was awarded an impressive score in our long-term care category.
+We awarded this nursing home a better than average grade of B in this category.
+Long-term care grades in this range generally require both around the clock care from nurses and aids, as well as quality routine medical care.
+After looking at the volume of care provided by nurses and other staff, we then analyzed the nursing home's vaccination statistics.
+This facility vaccinated 79.61165 percent of its residents against pneumonia, which is a few points less than we were hoping for but still a decent figure.
+Clearly, this facility is doing something right in this area as it also excelled at keeping its patients out of the hospital.
+Indeed, it had only 0.02 hospitalizations per 1,000 long-term resident days, which is an impressively low number.

 Does this page answer your questions about Caton Park Rehab and Nursing Center?